-This year marked the fifth annual Exhibitors Day and one of the major issues discussed was housing poachers.
-From June 5-6, convention industry members went to Capitol Hill to bring to light that there are “15 million fraudulent online bookings scams” every year.
+2018 marked the fifth annual Exhibitors Day and one of the major issues discussed was housing poachers.
+In June 2018, convention industry members went to Capitol Hill to bring to light that there are “15 million fraudulent online bookings scams” every year.
 That’s $1.3 billion in booking scammers’ pockets!

 Whether you’re an attendee booking one room or an exhibitor booking massive room blocks in Orlando, these unethical scammers target NPE2021 registrants.
 They have no affiliation with NPE or the Plastics Industry Association.
 Read below to understand the practices of housing poachers, how to identify them and how to stop them.

 Conference poachers source companies’ contact information from promotional material and unauthorized use of databases and lists.
 They then try to look as convincing as possible with a fake website and may practice trademark infringement with their email addresses and logos.
 When they get someone to answer the phone or reply to an email, they use scare tactics to create urgency with the event registrants.

 The email address for NPE’s Official Hotel Reservation Office (Expovision) is email@example.com.
 Expovision is the only certified NPE hotel vendor; they negotiate the lowest room rates in the city.

 They bombard you with phone calls and emails